-Do you think you are in charge of your life or that your life is controlled by fate?
-These causal attributions are described as control attribution: Whom do you give the control / Whom do you hold responsible?
+People often wonder whether they are in charge of their lives or whether their lives are controlled by fate.
+These causal attributions are described as control attribution: Who do you hold responsible?

-- Internal: You are considering yourself and your actions as responsible for success, failures.
+- Internal: You consider yourself and your actions as responsible for success and failures.

 - External: You hold “fate” or superior entities responsible for events, goals, and failure.

-- Stable: You are not changing this causal attribution.
+- Stable: You do not change this causal attribution.

-- Variable: You are changing the causal attribution depending on the situation.
+- Variable: You change the causal attribution depending on the situation.

-Overall, an internal attribution is considered more favourably than an external attribution: How can yourself influence your health and/or prevent disease instead of believing in fate when disease occurs.
-Therefore, to trust in yourself is considered to be important for health maintenance and is referred to as self-efficacy expectation.
+Overall, internal attribution is considered more favorably than external attribution—how a person can influence one’s health and/or prevent disease instead of believing in fate when disease occurs.
+Therefore, trusting in oneself is considered important for health maintenance and is referred to as self-efficacy expectation.

 An additional psychological protection factor is optimism.
-Optimists attribute externally in cases of failure (”The test was simply that difficult, I had to fail,”) while they attribute internally in cases of success (“Thanks to my optimal preparation I mastered the exam very well,”) and consider problems as challenges.
+Optimists attribute externally in cases of failure (”The test was that difficult, I had to fail.’) while they attribute internally in cases of success (‘Thanks to my optimal preparation, I passed the exam very well’) and consider problems as challenges.